calagopus/website/web/docs/panel/features/admin/backup-configurations.md

 **Backups** lists every backup stored on the configuration: Name, **Kind**, **Source**, Server, Node, Checksum, Size, Files, and Created.
 Kind separates file archives from database dumps, and Source names either the server files or the instance a dump came from.

+When there are failed backups, a **Delete Failed** button appears above the table (requires `nodes.backups`), showing how many it would remove.
+It asks for confirmation, keeps locked backups and any whose configuration is in maintenance, and runs in the background.
+A **Force** switch removes them even when the configuration is missing or the remote storage is unreachable, at the risk of leaving orphaned files behind.

 ![Backups tab](./images/backup-configurations/backups.webp)

 ![Locations tab](./images/backup-configurations/locations.webp)